pandas-dev/pandas/doc/source/user_guide/indexing.rst

 .. code-block:: ipython

    In [17]: s.reindex(labels)
-   ValueError: cannot reindex from a duplicate axis
+   ValueError: cannot reindex on an axis with duplicate labels

 Generally, you can intersect the desired labels with the current axis, and then reindex.